 #3 Contemporary Contrast

-Paired with rust-colored metal panels and lots of glass, reclaimed shiplap siding can be the perfect contemporary contrast in color and material for a buiding’s exterior.
+Paired with rust-colored metal panels and lots of glass, reclaimed shiplap siding can be the perfect contemporary contrast in color and material for an exterior.
 Here, the grey wood color softens the appearance of the glass and metal, making the building appear more approachable.
 Recycled snow fence boards can be milled in a number of different styles to complement the building such as bevel lap, board on board, or side by side.

 #4 Weathered Perfection